Skip to content ↓

 They also hold information on children and their families to whom they provide a service in order to help them support you and your family.

-Would a CAF help my family?
+Would an EHA help my family?

-A CAF may be useful if your child is experiencing a range of difficulties; these might be around their emotional wellbeing or around their behaviour in the home or the local community.
+An EHA may be useful if your child is experiencing a range of difficulties; these might be around their emotional wellbeing or around their behaviour in the home or the local community.
 Most often it is when there is a combination of difficulties.

 Who can help me with it?

-Miss Chloe Mansi will support you throughout the referral process and continue to support you and your family alongside the allocated FSP.
+Mrs Emma Smith will support you throughout the referral process and continue to support you and your family alongside the allocated FSP.

 What's next?